Find Affordable College Courses

 Read full report on Agriculture & Agriculture Operations at University of Rhode Island

-You’ll join some of the best and brightest minds around you if you attend University of Connecticut.
-The school came in at #5 on this year’s Best Agriculture Schools in the New England Region list.
-Located in the large suburb of Storrs, UCONN is a public college with a very large student population.
+You’ll be in good company if you decide to attend University of Connecticut.
+It ranked #5 on our 2023 Best Agriculture Schools in the New England Region list.
+Located in the large suburb of Storrs, UCONN is a public college with a fairly large student population.

 On average, agriculture and agriculture operations graduates from UCONN take out $24,561 in student loans while working on their degree.
 This translates to an average monthly loan payment of $540, based on a 10-year repayment plan.